someguy171/welcome/guide.md

 **Texture quality** | Controls resolution of all textures.
 Mostly taxing on VRAM.
 **Texture filtering** | Reduces texture quality into the distance smoothly.
 It's old tech, so leave it at maximum and it still won't impact performance too much.

 Any other settings may be specific to your game.
+Hover over / select them, and the game will likely tell you what it does.
 Some games will have a VRAM counter; make sure whatever you change doesn't make the counter go above its maximum.
 This can cause your game to crash.

 # Section 5 - Making Videos and Streaming